Ledders26/Makers-Goals/Week_1.md

 ### General Notes:

+    First retro, which was good and nice to see everyone working together and the general good feeling around the cohort.

 ### Did I have fun?

+    Yes!
+Enjoyed catching up with both my peer group and the JL guys in the morning, retro brought us all together and then pairing with Chloe was fun in the afternoon.
+Have also enjoyed tonight working on the weekend challenge and getting it (mostly) done!

 ### Am I a better programmer?

+    Yes, have given some constructive feedback, and received some, around driver/navigator...both with the same conclusion that the line between them when driving is hard (as you want to contribute to the solution).

+    Debugging also improved and have learnt about doubles and stubs, which seem a great method of testing

+    I've also got a lot better at writing rspec tests.

 ### What do I want to do tomorrow?

+    Well, more for Monday and all of next week!

+    1. Speak to coach about how to add an rspec test that does a check on an Array containing (or not) a specific value
+    2. Get some feedback on weekend challenge
+    3. Go back on some of the missed bits from week 1, including TDD and Debugging examples and possible finishing Boris Bikes
+    4. Provide and gather more feedback

 ### Did I achieve yesterdays goals today?

+    I've achieved 2/4, though during the day I added one for giving Jack some feedback on pairing, which I did.
+Those not done are included above

+## Week summary

+    Overall I've thoroughly enjoyed the first week.
+The cohort all seem lovely, we're all supporting each other, there's people from many different backgrounds and no one seems to want to shirk the hard work.
+I think by the end of 12 weeks we'll be very close.

+    I've learnt so much.
+Not just TDD, Debugging, coding, pair programming etc that is part of the course, and meditation which has been a revelation, but about myself.
+I've enjoyed it even more than I thought possible, despite the amount of work, the late nights, and very hectic days.
+Can't wait for week 2.